janm31415/jAmpPercussive/README.md

 ## Navigation bar

-On top of the view we have the navigation bar.
+At the top of the view is the navigation bar.

 ### Copy